Last Updated on

 Because these places deserve your business regardless of what day falls on your calendar.
 Based on the lines forming inside and outside their doors on a nearly daily basis, I don’t think we’re alone.

 This post is part of our series on Durham.
-We originally created it on February 5, 2020.

 Black-Owned Restaurants in Durham NC